sgohetia/Gohetia_Huertas_HW1/README.md

 # Gohetia_Huertas_HW1

-This repo is collaboration work for HW #1 - INTERACTIVE SVG ICONS
+This repo is ccollaborative work for HW #1 - INTERACTIVE SVG ICONS

 ## Page Specification